DATA-BACKED GUIDE · UPDATED JULY 2026

 Why some dogs need their anal glands emptied so often, and what it costs

 For most dogs the anal glands look after themselves and you never think about them.
 A minority need them emptied over and over, and those owners end up paying for the same small job on repeat.
+The single fee is rarely the issue, it is the frequency.
 Understanding why it keeps happening is the key to spending less, so the real prices below are only half the story.

 The quick version